johnrhanzel/Networking-Projects/README.md

 •	The link between routers R0, R1, R2, R3 and R4 will require IP addresses at each end of the link.

+# Overview of Startup B
+Part 1.
+You are given the IP Address: 222.15.1.0 /27

+Determine the following:

+1. New Subnet Mask

+2. No. of Subnets

+3. No. of usable hosts per subnet

+4. Subnet Size

+5. Network ID, Broadcast ID, Usable Hosts ID Range

+Part 2.

+Refer to your answer in Part 1, item 1 for the IPv4 addressing specifications.

+Choose only three (3)subnets of your choice to design and configure a small cafeteria network using any Cisco router.